Murray Football Netball League: Murray FNL – Best & Fairest Awards

-- Senior Football – O'Dwyer Medal
+Senior Football – O'Dwyer Medal

 This award is named after long serving MFL President, Mr. M.D.
 "Des" O'Dwyer (1931 to 1954), who initially donated a gold medal in 1934.

+In 1959, Len Sexton, Berrigan tied with the best and fairest winner on votes but finished as runner up under the old countback system.

+There are fifteen former senior VFL/AFL footballers below that have won an O'Dwyer Medal.